vitaly-t/decomment/README.md

 decomment.text(text); //=> cssClass{color:Red;}
 ```

-Please note that while comment blocks located inside `''`, `""` or \`\` are not removed,
+Please note that while the same rules apply for the text blocks (`''`, `""` and \`\`),
-the same as for JSON or JavaScript, you should not use this method for JSON or JavaScript,
-as it can break your regular expressions.
+you should not use this method for JSON or JavaScript, as it can break your regular expressions.

 ### decomment.html(html, [options]) ⇒ String